gokuu/paperclip_database_storage/README.md

 Remarks
 -------

 The migration defined by `paperclip_database_storage` contains several indexes, as every possible combination of the fields that can identify a single attachment.
-This should help getting an attachment as quickly as possible using any combination of parameters
+This should help getting an attachment as quickly as possible using any combination of parameters.
+As of version 3.0.7, the attachments are stored encoded in base64, to prevent loss of information.
+All previous stored attachments will still be usable as the table has a new field to indicate whether the attachment is stored base64-encoded.

 Limitations
 -----------